 According to its website, GDBA protects several thousand clients, including more than 90 of the world's most prominent families and at-risk individuals.
 It provides consultation on security programs and protective coverage at home, during travel and at public appearances.

-GRS is the private security contractor that employed the surviving operators featured in 13 Hours: The Secret Soldiers of Benghazi.
+Global Resource Solutions (GRS) is the private security contractor that employed the surviving operators featured in "13 Hours: The Secret Soldiers of Benghazi."

 GRS says its operators "stay in the shadow, work undercover and provide an unobtrusive layer of security for CIA officers in high-risk outposts."

 It is a designated service-disabled veteran-owned business (SDVOB) and has offices in Virginia and Texas.